hemenez/holbertonschool-low_level_programming/README.md

-This project is about low-level programming, specifically in the language C.
+This project is about low-level programming, specifically in the language C.# monty